Frequently Asked Questions

 - Any entry visas or vaccination certificates required

-Laundry facilities are offered by some of our hotels for a charge or ask your group leader where the nearest laundromat is.
-If you want to do your own laundry, we suggest you bring your own non-polluting/biodegradable soap.
+Laundry facilities are offered by some of our hotels for a charge.
+There will be times when you may want to do your own laundry, so we suggest you bring non-polluting/biodegradable soap.

 Passports and Visas

 All GEEO trips require that the participant have a valid passport.
 Please see our general FAQ

 for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here

 Please make sure you have at least 2 blank pages in your passport for the entry and exit stamp.

 U.S. citizens do not need a visa to travel to Chile or Argentina for less than 90 days.
 Non-American participants should check with their government to find out if they need any visas.